terensu-desu/buddies_v2/README.md

 ==============================
 ##### Bugs solved

-Reference middleware in route calls, don't call them i.e. sumFunc().
+- Reference middleware in route calls, don't call them i.e. sumFunc().
-Heroku needs to have the process.env.DATABASEURL specified for the app on settings page!
+- Heroku needs to have the process.env.DATABASEURL specified for the app on settings page!
 Don't forget.
-Avoid merging because Heroku seems to have some kind of problem with it..
+- Avoid merging because Heroku seems to have some kind of problem with it..
+Removed old app and created new one
+- When nesting a route section within another, use mergeParams option: router.expressRouter({mergeParams: true})